Windows 7 Forums Search

 How to Turn Off Hard Disk After so many Minutes of being Idle or Never

-This will show you how to have your hard disks to be either turned off after however many minutes you set of being idle, or to never be turned off in Windows 7 and Vista.
+This will show you how to have your hard disks to be either turned off after however many minutes you set of being idle, or to never be turned off in Vista, Windows 7, and Windows 8.

-This setting will only affect internal HDD's and not SSD's (solid state drives).
+This setting will only affect internal HDDs and not for SSDs (solid state drives).

 If you have the hard disks set to be turned off after X amount of minutes of being inactive, then this behavior can be caused if any disk activity occurs, whether it is caused by user input or system tasks.
 Disk activity of any type resets the hard disk idle timer, and this can increase the amount of time it takes for your hard disk to turn off.